Rules for Pentathlon

 - Use your high cards wisely

-Scoring: Each trick gives -1 point (good!)
+Scoring: Each trick gives -1 point.

 Scoring and Winner